 DIY Saddle Soap Recipe Made Without Lye

-In addition, in this recipe neatsfoot oil replaces some of the beeswax.
-This makes the final product a thick paste rather than a solid bar which can be preferable for some cleaning tasks.
-However neatsfoot oil is not suitable for your saddle soap if you live somewhere with high temperatures like Arizona.
+In the recipe below, neatsfoot oil replaces some of the beeswax to make the final product a thick paste rather than a solid bar.
+However, neatsfoot oil is not suitable for saddle soap if you live somewhere with very high temperatures like Arizona.
 Some horseback riders have reported that neatsfoot oil can damage leather when it is subjected to extreme heat.